 Does a TVET course count towards my HSC?

 All TVET courses contribute to your HSC but not all TVET courses contribute to your Australian Tertiary Admission Rank (ATAR).
-ATAR and non-ATAR courses are identified on course pages, or in the course guide.
+ATAR and non-ATAR courses are identified

 Course guide available at:www.hunter.tafensw.edu.au